web-codegrammer/Project_Goalsetter-MERN-App/readme.md

 # Goalsetter MERN app

-This is the Goalsetter MERN Stack App with the implementation of REST API(CRUD Operations) in it.
+This is the goalsetter app from the [Learn the MERN Stack](https://www.youtube.com/watch?v=-0exw-9YJBo) series on YouTube.

 ## Usage